 - a.
 Handle and dispose of all pollutants, including waste materials and demolition debris that occur on site in a manner that does not cause contamination of stormwater. - b.
 Provide cover, containment, and protection from vandalism for all chemicals, liquid products, petroleum products, and other materials that have the potential to pose a threat to human health or the environment.
 On-site fueling tanks must include secondary containment.
 Secondary containment means placing tanks or containers within an impervious structure capable of containing 110% of the volume contained in the largest tank within the containment structure.
 Double-walled tanks do not require additional secondary containment. - c.
 Conduct maintenance, fueling, and repair of heavy equipment and vehicles using spill prevention and control measures.
 Clean contaminated surfaces immediately following any spill incident. - d.
 Discharge wheel wash or tire bath wastewater to a separate on-site treatment system that prevents discharge to surface water, such as closed-loop recirculation or upland land application, or to the sanitary sewer with local sewer district approval. - e.
 Apply fertilizers and pesticides in a manner and at application rates that will not result in loss of chemical to stormwater runoff.
 Follow manufacturers' label requirements for application rates and procedures. - f.
 Use BMPs to prevent contamination of stormwater runoff by pH-modifying sources.
-The sources for this contamination include, but are not limited to: bulk cement, cement kiln dust, fly ash, new concrete washing and curing waters, recycled concrete stockpiles, waste streams generated from concrete grinding and sawing, exposed aggregate processes, dewatering concrete vaults, concrete pumping and mixer washout waters.
-(Also refer to the definition for "concrete wastewater" in Appendix A--Definitions.) - g.
-Adjust the pH of stormwater or authorized non-stormwater if necessary to prevent violations an exceedance of groundwater and/or surface water quality standards. - h.
-Assure that washout of concrete trucks is performed offsiteoff-site or in designated concrete washout areas only.
-Do not wash out concrete trucks or concrete handling equipment onto the ground, or into storm drains, open ditches, streets, or streams.
+The sources for this contamination include, but are not limited to: bulk cement, cement kiln dust, fly ash, new concrete washing and curing waters, waste streams generated from concrete grinding and sawing, exposed aggregate processes, dewatering concrete vaults, concrete pumping and mixer washout waters.
+(Also refer to the definition for "concrete wastewater" in Appendix A-Definitions.) - g.
+Adjust the pH of stormwater if necessary to prevent violations of water quality standards. - h.
+Assure that washout of concrete trucks is performed offsite or in designated concrete washout areas only.
+Do not wash out concrete trucks onto the ground, or into storm drains, open ditches, streets, or streams.
 Do not dump excess concrete on site, except in designated concrete washout areas.
 Concrete spillage or concrete discharge to surface waters of the State is prohibited. - i.
-Obtain written approval from Ecology before using any chemical treatment other than, with the exception of CO2 or dry ice, used to adjust pH. - j.
-Uncontaminated water from water-only based shaft drilling for construction of building, road, and bridge foundations may be infiltrated provided the wastewater is managed in a way that prohibits discharge to surface waters.
-Prior to infiltration, water from water-only based shaft drilling that comes into contact with curing concrete must be neutralized until pH is in the range of 6.5 to 8.5 (su).
+Obtain written approval from Ecology before using chemical treatment other than CO2 or dry ice to adjust pH.